STRHunter/TRIM/Readme.txt

 To run the executable file 'TRIMEC_p': $./TRIMEC_P

-A typical output instance of the 'TRIMEC_p' is as
+A typical output instance of the executable 'TRIMEC_p' is as

 ..................................................